Proclaimable/PatternAnalysis-2025/recognition/ISIC2017 segmentation/README.md

 #### Description:
-Segment the HipMRI Study on Prostate Cancer (see Appendix for link) using the processed 2D slices (2D images) available on Rangpur with the 2D UNet [3] with all labels having a minimum Dice similarity coefficient of 0.75 on the test set on the prostate label.
-You will need to load Nifti file format and sample code is provided in Appendix B. [Easy Difficulty]
+Segment the HipMRI Study on Prostate Cancer (see Appendix for link) using the processed 2D slices (2D images) available on Rangpur with the 2D UNet [3] with all labels having a minimum Dice similarity coefficient of 0.75 on the test set on the prostate label. code is provided in Appendix B. [Easy Difficulty]

 ## 1. Introduction
 This report is for the final submission of COMP3710 course.
 The aim to to experiment with training a improved U-Net model to segment medical images, specifically prostate cancer.
 The model uses the tensorflow kera modules as a backbone for the code.
 The report is based of the learnings of the content within Comp3710.
-The improved U-Net model had an accuracy of 80% for 100 epochs
+The improved U-Net model had an accuracy of 80% for 100 epochs.
+Note some problem solving and small suggestions were made with the help of chatGPT - 5 [8] notably with a suggestion to add the BCE loss module in.

 ## 2. Dependencies
 The user of the script requires to download cuda tool kit for their GPU through the nivdia site:https://developer.nvidia.com/cuda-downloads.
 The cuda must be at least version 12.
 This report used a 3070ti RTX GPU to train the model.